Tang/5 Dynasties Mise Yue Ware

 Rubbings from the stone tablet, record of mise wares highlighted in red

-Mise bowl with a silver binded rim and gold gilded bird decoration
+Mise bowl with silver-banded rim and gold-gilded bird decoration

 Example with remnant traces of paper and imprint of a lady

-Mise or Secret Colour porcelains were first produced for the Tang court during the late Tang period.
-This dating is substantiated by the 2016/2017 excavation of the Hou Si Ao kiln in Shanglin lake.
-More on the Hou Si Ao kiln excavation and findings will be discussed later.
+Mise, or secret color porcelains, were first produced for the Tang court during the late Tang period.
+This dating is further supported by the 2016–2017 excavation of the Hou Si Ao kiln in Shanglin Lake, which confirmed it as a major production site for mise porcelain.

 Mise dragon jar from the tomb of Qian Yuan Guan